 These tools or objects can themselves be the result of an activity, which gives rise to the tree structure of activities.
-Hands can be thought of as tools which are not made of other objects or tools.
-The new "object" can be something like "a piece of bread on a plate" formed by bringing together a slice of bread and a plate.
+The new object can be a collection like "a piece of bread on a plate" formed by bringing together a slice of bread and a plate.
 The point is that after they have been brought together, they are treated as one combined object, temporarily, as the bread moves together with the plate.

-There are two ways to use the grammar.
+There are theoretically two ways to use the grammar.
 In this paper we parse the actions that take place, starting with recognizing simple actions (of type 1 or 2, above) and building them up into an activity tree, an example is shown in Fig. 5 (right).
 Every non-terminal node of this tree is an action.
 The other way to use the grammar would be in a generative way: starting with an activity one wanted to perform, and working out how to do it.
 One would simply look for an activity one has observed resulting in the final object one wanted to have, find out what the input objects and actions to attain that are needed, and what activities result in those objects, and so on, breaking it down to the point that the objects and tools needed are the ones available.